paulwhellinger/SQLproject/README.md

 The dataset is contained in a single .xlsx file that I converted to a .csv file.
 The .csv file was then uplaoded to BigQuery for analysis using
 SQL.

-I first wanted to check the data for any Null values.
+I first wanted to check the data for any NULL values.

 ```sql
 SELECT